|Tim Roufs||extended search|

 "Ya, but with all the timber and all the security he has, he can get money in the bank," they said.
 "He'd be foolish to walk around here with cash in his pocket and pay you cash.
 But his slips are good."

 "Ya.
 They're good," they said.
 "I think Chisholm.
 I know where Chisholm is.
 One of my in-laws is a police there."

-"I'm up here to visit, but maybe I'll go to work, to see all the Indians work."
+"I'm up here to visit, but maybe I'll go to work -- to see all the Indians who are working for him."

 We were laughing and joking, and they were teasing Old Paul about some young widow.

 I said, "Ohhh no!!
 I can't find anybody because I'm related to all," I said.

 "My mother told me, she said, 'look out.
 If you want to get married you have to go to some other reservation.'"
 I said, "I can't afford that.
 And I like the way I live.
 I like to be with mother and dad.
 We have a farm to take care of.
 We have hay to take care of.
 Have I got time to go?
 No. I try to do what I can just the way it is."

 Charlie Michaud'll tell you the same thing.
 We sat and talked over there at Orr.
 I remember them days.
 And I remember way back there when I was a kid around the Leech and Mississippi Forks.